ApolloProgrammer/SudokuSolver/README.md

 Sudoku-Solver using BackTracking in Python, Java, C

--Python solved
+-Python solved only in a functionalWay

+-Java solved in a ObjectOrientedWay

--Java and C are still missing
+-C is still missing